Welcome to CSCI 0112

 Any questions?
 Worries?
 Goals?

 I like to spend some time learning about your goals, needs, and worries about the class.
 Since I don’t know what you’re going to say yet, I can’t put anything in the notes!
 Instead, I’ll be handing out note cards in person, and have prepared a Google form.
-In the future, I’ll use note cards for these, but I want to include those who are unable to make it in person today.
+I want to include those who are unable to make it in person today.

 Any remaining time in class will be devoted to Q&A about the course.